mehta-preyansh/Frontend-Assignment/README.md

-# Company Assignment App
+# Frontend Assignment (Truefoundary)

-This is a React application created for a company assignment.
+This is a React application created for Truefoundary.
 It utilizes React Router, React Chart.js 2, and Styled Components.

 ## Live Demo